 EXAMPLES

-This podcast style involves taking existing, established content and utilizing it for a new segment of the target audience.
+This podcast style involves taking existing, established content and utilizing it for a new segment of the audience.

 PROS